Emmotes/ic_spoilers/docs/melf.md

     "id": 2702,
     "flavour_text": "",
     "description": {
         "desc": "Melf takes note of the most populous species among the other Champions in the formation.
 His Custom Support Spell is increased by $(amount)% for each Champion of that species in the formation (potentially including himself).
-In the event of a tie, Champions of all the tied species are counted."
+In the event of a tie, Champions of all the tied species are counted.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$melf_abundant_allies_stacks"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {